 The Old town of Vagueta is famously associated with Christopher Columbus and you can find museums of the house where he stayed.
 The Old town is full of character from with 15th century and has many amazing building to admire including the gothic Santa Ana cathedral.

-Las Canteras is a popular place with tourist as it offers stretches of golden sandy beaches protected by natural reef, lively promenade with bars, restaurants and some amazing hotels.
-Its a great spot for watersports too and a cruise stop off is just a walking distance from the beach.
+Las Canteras beach is a popular place with tourist and locals as it offers stretches of golden sandy beaches protected by natural reef, lively promenade with bars, restaurants and some amazing hotels.
+It’s a great spot for watersports too and a cruise stop off is just a walking distance from the beach.

-If you fancy staying inland Las Palmas has lots of open park spaces available and a short ride to the botanical gardens too.
-A very different vibe to a beach resort but still plenty to offer.
+If you fancy staying north, Las Palmas de Gran Canaria has lots of open park spaces available and a short ride to the botanical gardens too.
+A very different vibe to the southern beach resorts but still plenty to offer.